“Since the day after giving birth to her all of these stomach issues began.”

-For example, my parents regulary told us ”let’s be generous with our blessings (even though we had little),” that phrase has been foundational in my life.
+For example, my parents regulary told us “Our family is generous with our blessings even though we have little.” that phrase has been foundational in my life.
 That phrase identified me to something bigger than myself–my family.

 “Kind words can be short and easy to speak, but their echoes are truly endless.” ~Mother Theresa

 Using words that build, in our home may mean we need to evaluate our speech.
 Words like “f— you, or the hell with you” or whatever other profanities come to your mind these are never words that build even if you are not directing them at your child.

 “Our chief want is someone who will inspire us to be what we know we could be.” ~Ralph Waldo Emerson

 “In everyone’s life, at some time, our inner fire goes out.
 It is then burst into flame by an encounter with another human being.”

 “Silence is not always golden.”